kamilkisiela/graphql-config/spec.md

 }
 ```

-Or each can app have a separate `.graphqlconfig` file per each application and/or directories:
+Or each can app have a separate `.graphqlrc` file per each application and/or directories:
 ```
-./appA/.graphqlconfig
+./appA/.graphqlrc
-./appB/.graphqlconfig
+./appB/.graphqlrc
 ```

 ## Default Configuration Properties